 As sushi has become widely known outside of Japan, so has the delicious pickled ginger that it’s often served with.
 (I’ll admit, it’s one of my favorite parts of a sushi meal, and I’ll eat it by the spoonful!)
 The ginger is usually pinkish-white and is served in pickle juice.
 This is usually a combination of vinegar, water, salt, and sugar.
 Since none of these are toxic to dogs, pickled ginger should be safe.
 But it should only be given occasionally and in small amounts, as the added salt and sugar have no benefit to dogs.

 Does ginger work for nausea in dogs?

 There is some (limited) evidence that ginger works against nausea in dogs, especially after chemotherapy.
 However, as with all herbal medicines, the results can be difficult to predict.
-If you want to use ginger for your dog, you should discuss with your vet to make sure it’s appropriate to try it.
+If you want to use ginger for your dog, you should discuss it with your vet to make sure it’s appropriate to try it.

 Can my dog eat ginger during chemotherapy?

 One study showed that ginger has a positive effect on chemotherapy-induced sickness in dogs.
 However, it’s essential that you remember that chemotherapy protocols vary.
 While it looks like it might work for some dogs against some types of nausea, it may not be effective for all.
 In addition, there are some drugs that interact with ginger, and it’s likely your dog is on a drug cocktail.
 You should always check with your vet before giving your dog ginger if they’re on any drugs.